jeremychauvet/aws-social-manager/lambda/functions/twitter-get-user-data/README.md

 ## Tests

 Function tests are located in `test` folder.
-You can run it with command `make test`.
+You can run it with command `make test-get-user-data` in folder lambda/functions/